nadermx/backgroundremover/README.md

 - clean up documentation a bit more
 - add ability to adjust and give feedback images or videos to datasets
 - add ability to realtime background removal for videos, for streaming
+- finish flask server api
+- add ability to use other models than u2net, ie your own.
 - other

 ### Pull requests